rust-lang/rfcs/text/3476-impl-trait-for-fn.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 It gives the possibility to also implement a trait directly scoped to a function instead of generic implementation of multiple.
-Other than that, it basically behaves the same.
+When writing `impl MyTrait for fn func`, the `MyTrait` trait will be implemented for the type behind the function `func`.

 When the function has parameters, modifiers or a return type, it should not be included in the impl block, because the path is already unique
 ```rust